-- If your instance uses a volume boot disk, scroll down the the "Volumes Attached" section and click on the boot volume (usually identified as "on /dev/vda").
+- If your instance uses a volume boot disk, scroll down to the "Volumes Attached" section and click on the boot volume (usually identified as "on /dev/vda").

 - Next you have to scroll to the "Volume Source" section and click on the image.

 - From here you can look under the “Custom Properties” section for “default_user”.

 - Click on the instance name that you want to know the default user of.

 - Click on "Access" and then look under the “SSH Login” section for “ssh $user@$ip”, the username is found before the “@” in that command.